0xadada/0xadada.github.io/_drafts/2017-12-15-programming-phoenix.md

       assert conn.halted
     end

-The setup block calls bypass_through, passing the router and the :browser pipeline to invoke.
+The setup block calls `bypass_through`, passing the router and the :browser pipeline to invoke.
 When the get request is invoked, it accesses the endpoint and stops at the browser pipeline, as requested.
 The path "/" given to the get isn't used by the router when bypassing, its just stored in the connection, this provides all the requirements for a plug with a valid session and flash message support.

 Since most repository-related functionality will be tested with integration tests as they insert and update records, but we want to be sure to catch some error conditions as close to the breaking point as possible.
 One example is the uniqueness constraint checks in the changeset.
 It has side effects because we're going to need to create a record and then test against it.